 What are uterine fibroids?

 The reason why some women develop fibroids is not yet understood.
 Family history may play a role, since there is often a history of fibroids developing in women of the same family.
-Fibroids are estimated to occur in up to 25% of all women.
 For poorly understood reasons, fibroids are more common in African American women (who have a two to three fold increased risk) than in white Americans or Asian women.
 Fibroids are most common between the ages of 35 to 49.
 In addition, women who are overweight have an increased risk of fibroids.
 Most women with fibroids probably go through life not even knowing they have them, because fibroids are often found incidentally during diagnostic or therapeutic procedures.

 Get the latest treatment options.